First country of asylum

 Slovenia

-Country Report: First country of asylum Last updated: 12/05/23
+Country Report: First country of asylum Last updated: 28/05/24

 Author

 The concept of the first country of asylum is a ground for inadmissibility of the application for international protection.[1]
-According to Article 63 IPA, a first country of asylum is either the country in which the applicant was granted refugee status which is still valid, or a country in which the applicant enjoys sufficient protection, including protection from refoulement.
+According to Article 63 IPA, a first country of asylum is either the country in which the applicant was granted a refugee status which is still valid, or a country in which the applicant enjoys sufficient protection, including from refoulement.

-The applicants can challenge the application of the first country of asylum concept by referring to the specific circumstances of their case.[2]
-If a first country of asylum refuses the entry of the applicant to its territory, the Migration directorate revokes the inadmissibility decision and proceeds to the examination of the asylum application.[3]
+Applicants can challenge the application of the first country of asylum concept by referring to the specific circumstances of their case.[3]
+If a first country of asylum refuses the entry of the applicant to its territory, the Migration directorate revokes the inadmissibility decision and proceeds to the examination of the asylum application.[4]

 [1] Article 51(1) IPA.